I prefer any color actually.

 If I had to use one word to describe Gentlemen Prefer Blondes, it would be, breezy.
-There isn’t any depth whatsoever to Gentlemen Prefer Blondes, but it is a fun ride for as long as it lasts.
-The movie flies by and is equal parts charming, witty and funny.
+There isn’t any depth whatsoever to Gentlemen Prefer Blondes, but for as long as it lasts it’s a fun ride.
+The movie flies by and is equal parts charming, witty, and funny.
 It takes full advantage of the sexuality of the women it features and it also puts to use the sexuality of some very weird Olympians.
 Gentlemen Prefer Blondes doesn’t let any of its assets go to waste because it knows those are its strongest point.
 I don’t think there is a moment when either Jane Russell or Marilyn Monroe aren’t on screen, and since they imbue the film with a riveting pulse that is a good thing.

-Gentleman Prefer Blondes isn’t deep worldly film making, but it is a snappy and fun exercise in the medium of film.
-Gentleman Prefer Blondes strikes that nice balance between a musical that isn’t serious enough and a musical that takes itself too seriously.
-The performances from Russell and Monroe are top notch and watching them play off each other is worth a gander on its own.
-Gentleman Prefer Blondes delivers a fun and convivial musical and a fine addition to the resume of Miss Monroe.
+Gentlemen Prefer Blondes isn’t deep worldly film making, but it is a snappy and fun exercise in the medium of film.
+Gentlemen Prefer Blondes strikes that nice balance between a musical that isn’t serious enough and a musical that takes itself too seriously.
+The performances from Misses Russell and Monroe are top notch and watching them play off each other is worth a gander on its own.
+Gentlemen Prefer Blondes delivers a fun and convivial musical and a fine addition to the resume of Miss Monroe.